Orthodontics

 Teeth Straightening Process Explained

-The comprehensive teeth straightening journey relies on a biological process called bone remodeling.
+The teeth straightening journey relies on a biological process called bone remodeling.
 When the appliance applies pressure, bone tissue breaks down ahead of the moving tooth and builds back up behind it.
 This slow modification ensures the final look remains fully stable for life.

 Common Orthodontic Issues Treated with Metal Braces